zulip/zulip-mobile/docs/developer-guide.md

 Now a `Virtual Android device` has been created. running `react-native run-android` will launch a new terminal with the React Native packager and open up the app in the active Virtual Device

+## Running on Android device
+USB debugging must be active on the Android Device.
+Make sure to uninstall Zulip from Play Store
+1. Connect your Android device to PC
+2. Running `react-native run-android` will build the application and install the app on your android device

 ## Running on iOS simulator
 `react-native run-ios` will launch a new terminal with the React Native